john-kheir/ovcdoc_public/Testing/StressTesting/run_stress_testing.md

 # Test performed

-Actually, the perftest scripts runs:
+Actually, the performance test scripts runs:
-- All tests on each cpunode (stack) from the environment
+- All tests on each CPU node (stack) from the environment
 - The scripts runs test in this order:
   - Initial write
   - Re-write